For many men and women, unwanted body hair, age spots and acne may leave them feeling self-conscious about their looks.

 Are you ready to enter the exciting medical aesthetics industry?
 Take the first step towards a lucrative career by enrolling in cosmetic laser training at National Laser Institute!

-Our 2-week cosmetic laser course combines didactic education with hands-on training for the ultimate learning experience.
+Our two-week cosmetic laser course combines didactic education with hands-on training for the ultimate learning experience.

 In the classroom, you will learn about disorders of the skin, the Fitzpatrick scale, laser biophysics, tissue interaction, patient care and more.
 Clinicals will take place in a state-of-the-art medical spa environment where you will work on scheduled clients to gain real-world experience.